 Odds ratio vs relative risk.
-When reporting the results of a case-based case-control study, where the parameter of interest is an odds ratio, the authors should refer to that parameter as an odds ratio, not as a relative risk.
+When reporting the results of a case-control study or a crosssectional study, where the parameter of interest is an odds ratio, the authors should refer to that parameter as an odds ratio, not as a relative risk.